friends-of-presta/security-advisories/_posts/2023-03-09-dpdfrance.md

 In the module "DPD France" (dpdfrance) for PrestaShop, a remote attaker can perform a blind SQL injection in affected versions.
 Release 6.1.3 fixed vulnerabilities.

-**WARNING** Be aware that the version 6.1.3 come with a new sensible problem which constitute a severe violation of the GDPR so you must stay in alert to apply without dealy future versions.
+**WARNING** Be aware that the version 6.1.3 come with a new sensible problem which constitute a severe violation of the GDPR so you must stay in alert to apply without delay future versions.

 ## Summary